 There are lots of delay pedals that try to emulate the sounds of a classic tape echo, many of which do a pretty solid job, but the Strymon El Capistan dTape Echo is without a doubt the final word in authentic sounding tape echo delay in a compact pedal.
 With 3 different tape machines, each with 3 different modes of operation, there’s a huge foundation available for building the ultimate tape echo sound.
 While the 5 surface knobs make it easy to dial in your tone, there are 5 more “hidden” knob functions (including reverb!) for 10 total adjustable parameters.
 And while it certainly sounds amazing, it’s the tap tempo that really pushes this pedal over the top for me.
 Once you’ve dialed in the ultimate tape echo sound, you’ll always be able to sync it right along to the music via tap tempo without fiddling with sliding heads or tape speed.
 The El Capistan is a marvel of modern technology and the ultimate tribute to the tape echo machines of old.

-That concludes our Top 20 Best Delay Pedals of 2018.
+That concludes our Top 23 Best Delay Pedals for 2019.
 Thanks for reading!

 Tell us your favorite delay pedal in the comments!